cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 import "google/api/annotations.proto";
 ```

 You need these files locally.
 How you get them does not matter as long as you get the right versions in the right locations.
 Pay particular attention to the Cosmos SDK's version of your project.
-You can obtain it with:
+You can check by running:

 ```sh
 $ grep cosmos-sdk go.mod
 ```

-Which can for instance return:
+Which returns something along these lines:

 ```
 github.com/cosmos/cosmos-sdk v0.42.6